 - Direct communication with all and instant correction based on inputs

 3) Scrum Software Development Methodology

 Scrum is a framework for projects.
-It falls under the agile methodology and defines roles, procedures, tools, processes to make sure to deliver an efficient and effective project well on time through iterative development cycles.
-As per a report, there are almost 70% of the software teams who use scrum or scrum hybrid.
+It falls under the agile methodology and defines roles, procedures, tools, and processes to make sure to deliver an efficient and effective project well on time through iterative development cycles.
+As per a report, there are almost 70% of the software teams use scrum or scrum hybrid.